HomeCord/homecord-docs/info/what_is_homecord.md

 > [!NOTE]
 > If automatic highlighting is enabled, HomeCord will only be able to automatically highlight Channels, Thread/Posts, Events, and Messages it has access to in your Server.
 So if HomeCord doesn't have "View Channel" Permissions for a Channel, it won't automatically highlight it nor any Threads/Messages in that Channel!

+> [!IMPORTANT]
+> HomeCord is still in very active development, and thus everything on this page, and documentation, is subject to change as changes & additions are made while HomeCord heads towards its stable v1.0.0 full release!

 ---

-An example of HomeCord's Home Channels can be seen below:
+## Example of HomeCord's Home Channels

 ![](https://zebby.is-from.space/r/homecord-example.png)